An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

-\seclabel{example_transfers} In this subsection we show that removing outliers may not protect an empirical analysis from displaying sensitivity to removal of less than 1\% of the sample.
-To that end, we now apply our techniques to examine the robustness of the main analysis from \citet{angelucci2009indirect}, one of the flagship studies showing the impact of cash transfers on ineligible households, also known as ``spillover effects.''
-The authors employ a randomized controlled trial to study the impact of Progresa, a social program giving cash gifts to eligible poor households in Mexico.
-The randomization occurs at the village level.
-Therefore, the authors can study not only the main effect on the poor households selected to receive Progresa but also the impact on the non-eligible ``non-poor'' households located in the same villages as Progresa-receiving poor households.
-The analysis on the poor households is very robust, but the analysis on the non-poor households -- whom the trimming protocol actually affects -- is less robust.
+We next show that an empirical analysis can still be AMIP-non-robust even after outliers are removed.
+To that end, we apply our techniques to examine the robustness of the main analysis from \citet{angelucci2009indirect}, one of the flagship studies showing the impact of cash transfers on ineligible (``non-poor'') households in the same villages, also known as ``spillover effects.''
+The authors trimmed the consumption outcome for the non-poor households due to concerns about the influence of the largest values.
+Yet while the analysis on the poor households is quite robust, the analysis on the non-poor households---whom the trimming protocol actually affects---is much more sensitive.